 You'll spend your final year working on a research project at one of our overseas partner universities.

-You will have a personal supervisor at your host institution, and regular contact - including a visit - from a supervisor at York.
+You will have a personal supervisor at your host institution, and regular contact from a supervisor at York.

-You will carry out a research project related to green chemistry.
+You will carry out a research project related to green or sustainable chemistry.
+You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated:

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
 Check your fee status.

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

 We'll confirm more funding opportunities for students joining us in 2024/25 throughout the year.